 Stub routines for the five methods are declared.
 The names and signatures of these methods should not be modified, otherwise the Add-in will not implement the required interface any more.
 You can edit the names of the arguments passed to the method, as this does not change the signature.

 By default, the Visual Studio Add-in Wizard for C# adds a stub for the Connect class constructor.
 You can perform system-level initialization in the constructor routine, but you will not yet know where the MindManager Application is, until the OnConnection call.
-If you want to perform system-level initialization prior to connection for a VB.NetVB.Net Add-in, override the New() method.
+If you want to perform system-level initialization prior to connection for a VB.Net Add-in, override the New() method.

 6.3.5 Step 5: Modify Connect Code